 The connection between graded gentle algebras and Fukaya categories was established by Haiden, Katzarkov and Kontsevich in \cite{HKK} (cf. \cite{bocklandt}): they constructed collections of formal generators in some partially wrapped Fukaya categories whose endomorphism algebras are graded gentle algebras.
 In Theorem \ref{gentle-Fuk-thm} we give an inverse construction\footnote{The existence of such construction is mentioned in \cite{HKK}}: starting from a homologically smooth graded gentle algebra $A$ we construct a graded surface with stops $(\Sigma_A, \Lambda_A; \eta_A)$ together with a set formal generators whose endomorphism algebra is isomorphic to $A$.
 This leads to an equivalence of the partially wrapped Fukaya category $\mathcal{W}(\Sigma, \Lambda)$ with the derived category $D(A)$.
 In addition, we generalize the combinatorial definition of AAG-invariants to possibly infinite-dimensional graded gentle algebras and show that they can be recovered from the winding numbers of $\eta_A$ along all boundary components.

 Now recalling our numerical invariants of graded surfaces with stops from Theorem \ref{lineorbit} we obtain a sufficient criterion for derived equivalence between homologically smooth graded gentle algebras.
 Namely, if we start with two such algebras $A$ and $A'$ and find that the corresponding invariants from Theorem \ref{lineorbit}, determined by winding numbers of $\eta_A$ and $\eta_{A'}$, coincide then we get a derived equivalence between $A$ and $A'$.
-Note that this involves checking that $A$ and $A'$ have the same AAG-invariants.
+More precisely, the first step is to check that $A$ and $A'$ have the same AAG-invariants.
 In the case of genus $0$, this suffices.
 For genus $1$, one has to compute a certain invariant with values in $\Z_{\ge 0}$, while for genus $>1$ one has to check that two invariants with values in $\{0,1\}$ match.
 Note that the genus can be computed from the AAG-invariants.

 As an application, using the above approach we obtain a sufficient criterion for derived equivalence of homologically smooth graded gentle algebras given purely in terms of AAG-invariants (see Corollary \ref{AAG-cor}).
 Using Koszul duality, we also get a sufficient criterion for derived equivalence of finite-dimensional gentle algebras with grading in degree $0$ (see Corollary \ref{AAG-fd-cor}).